MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 This keyboard lacks realism in that you can point-and-click on it, as opposed to navigating with directional arrows.
 I'm also only considering the Latin alphabet and numbers.
 I'd also like to mention I'm going to ignore torus keyboards which wrap-around the edges, because they don't seem common.
 Anyway, this keyboard has the merit of being interactive, and it can be used to measure the travel distance of an input.

-What I call travel distance is the amount of ⬆️⬇️⬅️➡️ movements that are necessary to input a sentence.
+What I call travel distance is the amount of necessary ⬆️⬇️⬅️➡️ movements to input a sentence.
 Note that the first position is always the top-left corner.
 My goal in this article is to design a dynamic keyboard which minimizes this distance.
 I'll be benchmarking it against a static keyboard with a list of Netflix titles, which I found [here](https://raw.githubusercontent.com/andrewhood125/netflix-search-cli/master/movieList.txt).

 *Note: the source code for each keyboard is embedded into this page's source code.*